hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 If you are having issues with the installation or operation of the OVSvApp, review these tips:

+- Install prerequisite [python library pyvmomi](https://pypi.python.org/pypi/pyvmomi).
+You can install the library using the following command:

+		pip install --upgrade pyvmomi

+	Even if pyvmomi is already installed, run the command again to update the library to get major fixes.

 - During installation of OVSvApp VMs on a large scale, OVSvApp VM can hang and installation might not proceed.
 If this happens, execute the `neutron agent list` command.
 If the output shows a OVSvApp VM in the `xxx` agent state, rerun the installation for that specific failed OVSvApp VM by specifying the ESX host name in the `new_hosts` field under the `new-host-addition` section of the `ovs_vapp.ini` file.

 - In a multiple vCenter environment, during tenant VMs spawn, if a VM fails to spawn on one vCenter server and successfully spawns on another vCenter server, check for stale portgroups, which causes stale OVS Flows.
 If an OVSvApp agent needs to be restarted, the OVS flows might be slow to be restored.
 If that happens, restart the agent to stabilize the flows.